Will Dispute Lawyers Sydney

 Family Provision claims

-- A person who was financially dependent on the deceased
+- A person who was, at any particular time, wholly or partly dependent on the deceased person

-It’s worth noting that 98% of Turner Freeman’s Will dispute cases are settled prior to court, so it’s improbable your case will end up in court.
+98% of the Will disputes that Turner Freeman manages are settled out of court, so it is unlikely your case will end up in court proceedings.